 - Payment must be made before the letting commences.

-- For some bookings a deposit will be required, which will be returned once the condition of the hall has been found to be satisfactory
+- For some bookings a deposit will be required.
+Any balance will be returned once the condition of the hall has been found to be satisfactory.

 - The Committee reserves the right to

 - Refuse any booking